NLeSC/software.esciencecenter.nl/_software/xtas.md

 A basic installation of xtas works like a Python module.
 Built-in package management and a simple, uniform interface take away the hassle of installing, configuring and using many existing NLP tools.

-xtas’s open architecture makes it possible to include custom code, run this in a distributed fashion and have it communicate with Elasticsearch to provide document storage and retrieval.
+xtas's open architecture makes it possible to include custom code, run this in a distributed fashion and have it communicate with Elasticsearch to provide document storage and retrieval.